Customer Experience

 Technical writers with cross-cultural communication skills are becoming invaluable assets in global expansion efforts.

-Measuring the Invisible: The ROI of Great Documentation
+How to Prove the ROI of Your Documentation

 One of the biggest challenges in technical writing has been quantifying its impact.
 The self-service revolution is changing this by making the value of documentation more tangible: